williamyyu/SimpleRatingBar/README.md

 - Allow half star through click event. (contributed by [ANPez](https://github.com/ANPez))
 - Support step size setting(range from 0.1 to 1.0).
 - Support float rating
-  Now you can set a float rating like 3.5, 2.3, 4.7, etc., but you only need to provide two images: `filled` and `empty`, and Library will auto processes your images to support float showing!
+    - Now you can set a float rating like 3.5, 2.3, 4.7, etc., but you only need to provide two images: `filled` and `empty`, and Library will auto processes your images to support float showing!
-- Add touchable setting
-- Add ClearRatingEnabled setting
 - Stars width and height setting. (contributed by [zhangruize](https://github.com/zhangruize))
 - Support use touch to change rating
 - Custom drawable's padding
 - Custom your empty and filled drawable
 - Click again to clear rating
+- IsIndicator, Scrollable, Touchable and Clickable settings
 - Rotate animation
 - Scale animation